What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 Keep in mind if you’re staying at one of the False Cape campsite sections that there is no shower to rinse off the salt.
 There’s a pump with non-drinkable water, but I wouldn’t use it to “shower”.

 If you prefer a shower after the beach, rent one of the Barbour Hill Beach campsites.
-There’s a shower near the privy on the trail housing the tent sites.
+There’s an outdoor shower near the privy on the trail housing the tent sites.

 Enjoy a Spectacular Sunset